calimero-network/mero-mcp/PLAN.md

    - Document the MCP Inspector Web UI for interactive testing ✅
    - Document the MCP Inspector Proxy for debugging ✅

-## Phase 4: Deployment and CI/CD [NEXT]
+## Phase 4: Deployment and CI/CD [COMPLETED] ✅

-1. **Containerization**
+1. **Containerization** ✅
-   - Create a Dockerfile for the application
+   - Create a Dockerfile for the application ✅
-   - Set up Docker Compose for local development
+   - Set up Docker Compose for local development ✅
-   - Add container health checks
+   - Add container health checks ✅

-2. **CI/CD Pipeline**
+2. **CI/CD Pipeline** ✅
-   - Set up GitHub Actions for CI
+   - Set up GitHub Actions for CI ✅
-   - Configure automated testing
+   - Configure automated testing ✅
-   - Add linting and code quality checks
+   - Add linting and code quality checks ✅
-   - Implement automated deployment
+   - Implement automated deployment ✅

-3. **Monitoring and Logging**
+3. **Monitoring and Logging** ✅
-   - Add structured logging
+   - Add structured logging ✅
-   - Implement performance monitoring
+   - Implement performance monitoring ✅
-   - Create health check endpoints
+   - Create health check endpoints ✅

-## Phase 5: MCP Tooling Implementation
+## Phase 5: MCP Tooling Implementation [FUTURE]

-1. **Enhance SSE Transport**
-   - Improve error handling and connection management
-   - Add proper logging for all SSE events
-   - Implement reconnection logic

-2. **Implement Resource Handlers**
-   - Create base resource template classes
-   - Implement resource providers with proper URI template handling
-   - Add support for different content types

-3. **Expand Tool Implementations**
-   - Implement additional tools beyond the basic echo
-   - Create proper parameter validation
-   - Add tools for different use cases (data manipulation, etc.)

-4. **Add Prompt Templates**
-   - Create a library of useful prompt templates
-   - Implement prompt composition and chaining
-   - Add context-aware prompt generation
+Implementation details to be determined in the next stage.

 ## Current Status

-We have successfully completed Phase 1 (Code Cleanup and Reorganization) and Phase 3 (Documentation) of our plan.
-The codebase has been reorganized with proper modularity and separation of concerns, and we've implemented unit tests for all modules.
-We've also created comprehensive documentation, including API references, examples, and developer tools documentation.
+We have successfully completed Stage 2 of our plan, which included Phase 1 (Code Cleanup and Reorganization), Phase 3 (Documentation), and Phase 4 (Deployment and CI/CD).
+The codebase has been reorganized with proper modularity and separation of concerns, comprehensive documentation has been created, and deployment infrastructure is in place.

 ### Next Steps

-1. Begin Phase 4: Deployment and CI/CD, focusing on containerization and pipeline setup
-2. Address integration testing with ESM modules as part of Phase 4
+We will reassess and discuss the specific requirements for Phase 5 (MCP Tooling Implementation) in the next stage of the project.